 The value of the von Mises equivalent stress can be checked for the aluminum cylinder in order to see the magnitude of the efforts transmitted from the composite bar to the supporting cylinder.
-The results are shown at figure 5.6 for the lower skin which is undergoing the highest stresses.
+The results are shown at figure 5.6 and 5.7 for the lower skin which is undergoing the highest stresses.

-We can notice that the maximum constrain is way smaller than the yield strength of the material (20 MPa while the yield strength is 240 MPa).
+We can notice that the maximum constrain is way smaller than the yield strength of the material.